-The Stepping Stone program centers around moving clients through four phases of recovery treatment, intended first to acclimate them to the program, and then to provide a solid foundation for long-term successful recovery.
-Below is a general outline of the four phases.
+The Stepping Stone residential program centers around moving clients through a progressive recovery journey, tailored to their treatment needs.
+The process starts with acclimation to the program, and then provides a solid foundation for long-term successful recovery.
+Stepping Stone is a leader and innovator in providing evidence-based clinical and educational groups to our clients.
+Below is a general outline of the experience.

-During the orientation phase clients will focus on getting familiar with the program rules, structure, community activities, and treatment group schedule.
+During the orientation phase, clients will focus on getting familiar with the program rules, structure, community activities, and treatment group schedule.
 Clients will focus specifically on the program while resisting outside distractions.
 Medical/Mental Health/Legal issues that may interfere with your ability to successfully complete the program will be assessed and a plan of action for addressing them will be developed.
-1.0 Orientation Phase is a time for assessment in order for staff to evaluate whether this program is the right level of support for you, no passes will be granted during this period.
+This is a time for assessment in order for staff to evaluate whether this program is the right level of support for you, no passes will be granted during this period.
 A “buddy” will be assigned to you to help answer questions and give you guidance during this period.
 You will be assigned a primary counselor and therapist.
 Clients are required to complete all necessary assessments, paperwork and to develop your first treatment plan.
-Attendance in all required groups during this phase is mandatory.

 During the Stabilization phase, your focus will be on continuing to adhere to the program rules and structure while identifying patterns of behavior related to relapse or “old behaviors.”
 You will start looking at “people, places, and things” that are present in your life that do not support your recovery.
 You will begin to replace those with more appropriate “people, places, and things” – “new behaviors.”